dlm1223/fantasy-football/README.md

 Conclusion
 ----------

 In conclusion, I created a system that optimizes to get the best eventual starting lineup for fantasy football.
 In testing different strategies, it seems you should definitely draft 2 QBs, you should not do zero-RB, and it is unclear if you should draft RB first.
+I found these conclusions through parameter optimization and sensitivity analysis.
 The main flaw still remaining in all of this is the uncertainty in opponent picks.
 If an optimal strategy depends on getting a high value QB in round 10 for example, it should factor in what happens if someone else takes the QB.
 I will talk about that in a future post. <br /><br />

 [1] Yahoo default is 12-team league with 15 picks per team.
 Positions=1 QB, 2 WR, 2 RB, 1 TE, 1 FLEX, 1 DST, 1 K. Scoring = .5 PPR